erwco/Graph-API-Powershell-JWT/README.md

 # New-GraphApiJwt PowerShell Function

 ## Overview
 The `New-GraphApiJwt` function is a PowerShell script to authenticate with Microsoft Graph API using a self-signed JWT (JSON Web Token) created from a local certificate.
 This function allows you to obtain an access token for Microsoft Graph API using the certificate-based client credential authentication flow.

 ## Prerequisites
 1. **PowerShell**: Windows PowerShell 5.0 or higher.
 2. **Microsoft Graph API Access**: You must have access to Microsoft Graph API with application permissions.
 [How to register an app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)
 3. **Certificate**: The function requires a certificate stored locally.
-You can create a self signed certificate as explained in [This section](#create-a-self-signed-certificate) or use a proper CA and import it in your Azure app as explained [Here](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-1-recommended-upload-a-trusted-certificate-issued-by-a-certificate-authority).
+You can use a [self signed certificate](#create-a-self-signed-certificate) or a proper CA and import it in your Azure app as explained [Here](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-1-recommended-upload-a-trusted-certificate-issued-by-a-certificate-authority).

-## Usage

 ### Parameters
 | Parameter       | Description                                                                 |
 |-----------------|-----------------------------------------------------------------------------|
 | `$TenantID`     | Your Azure AD tenant ID.                                                    |